yinmuliu/Tic-Tac-Toe/README.md

 To make it user-friendly and fun:

 1. add a homepage to choose play mode or upload kitty/doggo’s picture
 2. add responsive web design to fit a smaller screen (need to change all px into %)

+## Acknowledgements
+Thanks to Dido, Mandy and Hugh @ General Assembly and Yixuan for modeling how to debug and guiding me to the right resources throughout this project.
+Their patience and the kind will to help a newbie grow are highly appreciated!

+This project was undertaken as part of the General Assembly's SEI59 course, June 2022.